Preventive, Penitentiary and Magdalen Homes

-Laundry work was the most common type of labour performed by the inmates of Magdalen Homes.
-Although Magdalen laundries have become particularly associated with Ireland, they existed all across the British Isles.
+In establishments that required labour from their inmates, laundry work was the most common type of employment.
 As well as dealing with the Home's own laundry, washing was usually taken in from households in the locality to contribute towards the running of the establishment.
 Apart from its practical use in providing work for the inmates, and an income for the institution, laundry work was also seen as having a symbolic dimension, signifying cleansing and purification.
 In addition to work, the girls were expected to receive religious instruction and to attended services each day.

 In the United Kingdom, the term 'Magdalen Home' had fallen out of use by the Second World War, although many of the established previously referred to by that name were still in operation, often renamed as Training Homes.